Last updated May 2023

 Now, they are about to go through another radical change.

-The latest generation of SIM cards, called the eSIM, is a reprogram
+The latest generation of SIM cards, called the eSIM for embedded SIM cards, is a reprogram

 The information on an eSIM is rewritable and can be updated over the air.

-Apple first turned to eSIM to add connectivity and since then, it is clear that more and more major players are joining the eSIM revolution.
+Apple first turned to eSIM to add connectivity, and since then, it is clear that more and more major players are joining the eSIM revolution.

-The embedded SIM is very smart and lets users change mobile operator by just updating the software settings.
-Therefore, if your contract on one network is finishing, and you would like to swap to a new operator for a better deal, you will be able to have the new operator update your SIM over the air.
-No more swapping SIM cards.
+Therefore, if your contract on one network is finishing, and you would like to swap to a new operator for a better deal, you can have the new operator update your SIM over the air—no more swapping SIM cards.

 eSIM cards are found in a wide range of consumer products, such as smartphones, wearables, and computers.

-eSIMs in short:
+eSIMs, in short:

 - The chip and its super secure software come embedded inside the phone.